TayQiXiang/pln2022/README.md

-In each round, there is a `ROUND_editorial.pdf` which is the editorial of the round including both categories.
+In each round, there is a `pl2022_ROUND_editorial.pdf` which is the editorial of the round including both categories.